Vicente Ramón Roca

-Vicente Ramón Roca Rodríguez (2 September 1792 – 23 February 1858) was President of Ecuador from 8 December 1845 to 15 October 1849.
-He was a member of the Liberal Party.
-He led the revolution that overthrew Juan José Flores, along with José Joaquín de Olmedo and Diego Noboa.
+Vicente Ramón Roca Rodríguez (2 September 1792 – 23 February 1858) was President of Ecuador from 8 December 1845 to 15 October 1849 as a member of the Liberal Party after leading the March Revolution, alongside José Joaquín de Olmedo and Diego Noboa, overthrowing Juan José Flores.
 He ruled under the Constitution of 1845.

 Biography

 Early life

-Born in Guayaquil, on September 2, 1792, the son of Colonel Bernardo Roca and Ignacia Rodríguez, was educated privately at home.
-It is unknown whether he completed high school; likewise, there are no records indicating that he attended any university.
-He was a merchant, and it is known that he traveled as far as British Jamaica.
-Afterwards he served in Guayaquil as chief of police, and the Republic of Ecuador as a representative and senator for four terms.
-He was also Governor the province of Guayas on three different terms starting in 1836.
+Roca was born on September 2, 1792, in Guayaquil.
+His father was Colonel Bernardo Roca and mother was Ignacia Rodríguez.
+Roca was educated at home.
+It is unknown if he completed high school and university.
+He was a merchant, having traveled as far as British Jamaica.
+He later served as chief of police in Guayaquil and held four terms as a representative and senator for the Republic of Ecuador.
+He was governor of the Guayas province for three terms, starting in 1836.

 Spanish American wars of independence

-Participating in the victory at the Battle of Pichincha with Marshal Antonio José de Sucre, he became friends with Simón Bolívar and with other prominent politicians in Gran Colombia who acknowledged him for his service as administrator of the Municipal Revenues of Guayaquil.
-However, in the final days before the separation of Gran Colombia, he had a falling out with Simón Bolívar and his loyalist inner circle.
+Through participation in the Battle of Pichincha, Roca befriended Simón Bolívar and other prominent Gran Colombian politicians who acknowledged Roca for his service as administrator of the Municipal Revenues of Guayaquil.
+In the days preceding the separation of Gran Colombia, Roca fell out with Bolívar and his loyalist inner circle.